Skip to content

 When to Mulch in Lexington SC

-Spring (March–April) is the primary mulching season — refresh after winter weathering, before the growing season kicks in.
-Fall (October–November) is the second window for a mid-year refresh, especially for pine straw which breaks down faster.
-Avoid mulching in peak summer — fresh mulch retains heat and can stress shallow-rooted plants.
+Spring (March-April) is the primary mulching season -- refresh after winter weathering, before the growing season kicks in.
+This is when we do 60% of our annual mulch installations.
+Fall (October-November) is the second window for a mid-year refresh, especially for pine straw which breaks down faster in Lexington's heat and humidity.
+Avoid mulching in peak summer (June-August) -- fresh mulch retains heat and can stress shallow-rooted plants.
 The best time to schedule is February or early March to get on the spring calendar before it fills up.
+We typically book 2-3 weeks out during peak mulching season, so early scheduling guarantees your preferred timing.

-Volcano mulching (piling mulch up against tree trunks) causes bark rot and invites pests — we see this constantly in the Midlands.
-Over-mulching (more than 4 inches) creates a hydrophobic layer that repels water instead of retaining it.
-Using landscape fabric under mulch creates a barrier that looks good for one season then traps decomposing mulch on top, creating a weed-friendly surface.
-Old mulch that has decomposed into soil should be removed or tilled in before adding new material.
+Volcano mulching (piling mulch up against tree trunks) causes bark rot and invites pests -- we see this constantly in the Midlands, often from previous landscapers who should know better.
+Over-mulching (more than 4 inches) creates a hydrophobic layer that repels water instead of retaining it -- the mulch sheds rain like a thatched roof.
+Using landscape fabric under mulch sounds smart but creates problems: it looks good for one season then traps decomposing mulch on top, creating a weed-friendly surface that is also impossible to plant through.
+Old mulch that has decomposed into soil should be removed or tilled in before adding new material -- layering fresh mulch on top of decomposed mulch raises the bed level above plant crowns.
+Not edging before mulching is the most common DIY shortfall -- without clean edges, mulch migrates into the lawn within weeks.

 FAQ